sampl/protolang/developers.md

 - [Install the Supabase CLI](https://supabase.com/docs/guides/cli) with `brew install supabase/tap/supabase` on MacOS or NPM or whatever you need.
 - Set env vars on servers by updating .env files and running `npm run functions:setSecrets:dev` and/or `npm run functions:setSecrets:prod`
-- Deploy functions to Supabase servers with `npm run functions:deploy:dev` and/or `npm run functions:deploy:prod`

 For developing functions locally: